tritonmc/triton-website/docs/guides/flags.md

 Start by going to the [Miners Need Cool Shoes' Banner Generator](https://www.needcoolshoes.com/banner).
 When you're there, create your flag.
 If you're not sure how you can make your country flag, just search around the internet and you'll probably find someone that did it already.
 ![Flag generator](./flags1.png)

 When you're done, get the flag code.
 It is appended to the URL when you change the flag.
-In this case, the flag code is `eapwplpnpmbzbj` (UK flag)
+In this case, the flag code is `eapwplpnpmbzbj` (UK flag).
 ![Flag code in link](./flags2.png)

 ## List of premade flags